rajatarora/b2/b2/Thinking-Aloud/Body of Work.md

 ... actually no. I did build up an Obsidian practice in 2020.

 All of this amounts to some 200,000 words _to the very least_.
 Still, as of today (22 May 2022), I can't produce a _definitive_ body of work of mine.
 It _exists_... _somewhere_, I'm sure.
 But I don't have an easy access to it.
+It is not _at one place_.

+Talking Talking and Rajat's Diary no longer exi